Xray-App/xray-maven-plugin/README.md

 ... or within the `<pluginRepositories>` section.

 In your `.m2/settings.xml`, configure the authentication for the maven repository.
+You'll need a [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 ```xml
  <servers>